shanghai-lectures/shanghai-lectures.github.io/_pages/programme.md

 permalink: /programme/
 ---

-### The Lecture Programme of the 2020's Edition!
-Check back soon for 2021 Program!!!
+### The Lecture Programme of the 2020's Edition,  Check back soon for the Program of the 2021 edition!!!

 ### Lecture 0: Overview
 * 2020-10-29  09:30 to 11:00 CET